GabeScott/standard-works-vault/General Conference/1975 October - A Message to the World.md

 When the voice of warning goes forth it is always attended by testimony.
 In the great declaration issued by the apostles of the Lord Jesus Christ in 1845, this is the testimony which was borne, and we who are the apostles today renew it as our witness:

-“We say, then, in life or in death, in bonds or free, that the great God has spoken in this age.—And we know it.
+“We say, then, in life or in death, in bonds or free, that the great God has spoken in this age.—*And we know it.*

-“He has given us the Holy Priesthood and Apostleship, and the keys of the kingdom of God, to bring about the restoration of all things as promised by the holy prophets of old.—And we know it.
+“He has given us the Holy Priesthood and Apostleship, and the keys of the kingdom of God, to bring about the restoration of all things as promised by the holy prophets of old.—*And we know it.*

-“He has revealed the origin and the Records of the aboriginal tribes of America, and their future destiny.—And we know it.
+“He has revealed the origin and the Records of the aboriginal tribes of America, and their future destiny.—*And we know it.*

-“He has revealed the fulness of the gospel, with its gifts, blessings, and ordinances.—And we know it.
+“He has revealed the fulness of the gospel, with its gifts, blessings, and ordinances.—*And we know it.*

-“He has commanded us to bear witness of it, first to the Gentiles, and then to the remnants of Israel and the Jews.—And we know it.
+“He has commanded *us* to bear witness of it, first to the Gentiles, and then to the remnants of Israel and the Jews.—*And we know it.*

-“He has also said that, if they do not repent, and come to the knowledge of the truth, ... and also put away all murder, lying, pride, priestcraft, whoredom, and secret abomination, they shall soon perish from the earth, and be cast down to hell.—And we know it.
+“He has also said that, if they do not repent, and come to the knowledge of the truth, … and also put away all murder, lying, pride, priestcraft, whoredom, and secret abomination, they shall soon perish from the earth, and be cast down to hell.—*And we know it.*

-“He has said, that when ... the gospel in all its fulness [is] preached to all nations for a witness and testimony, He will come, and all Saints with him, to reign on the earth one thousand years.—And we know it.
+“He has said, that when … the gospel in all its fulness \[is\] preached to all nations for a witness and testimony, He will come, and all Saints with him, to reign on the earth one thousand years.—*And we know it.*

-“He has said that he will not come in his glory and destroy the wicked, till these warnings were given and these preparations were made for his reception.—And we know it.
+“He has said that he will not come in his glory and destroy the wicked, till these warnings were given and these preparations were made for his reception.—*And we know it.*

 “Heaven and earth shall pass away, but not one jot or tittle of his revealed word shall fail to be fulfilled.

-“Therefore, again we say to all people, Repent, and be baptized in the name of Jesus Christ, for remission of sins; and you shall receive the Holy Spirit, and shall know the truth, and be numbered with the house of Israel.”
-(Messages of the First Presidency, 1:263–64.)
+“Therefore, again we say to all people, Repent, and be baptized in the name of Jesus Christ, for remission of sins; and you shall receive the Holy Spirit, and shall know the truth, and be numbered with the house of Israel.” (*Messages of the First Presidency,* 1:263–64.)

 Now there remains but one thing more for me to do today, and that is to bear my personal testimony.